giordebug/verbamanent/docs/source/finetuning.md

-# Fine-tuning a 🐸 TTS model
+# Fine-tuning a 🐸 tts model

 ## Fine-tuning

 Fine-tuning takes a pre-trained model and retrains it to improve the model performance on a different task or dataset.
-In 🐸TTS we provide different pre-trained models in different languages and different pros and cons.
+In 🐸tts we provide different pre-trained models in different languages and different pros and cons.
 You can take one of them and fine-tune it for your own dataset.
 This will help you in two main ways:

 1. Faster learning